Affording Interlochen Arts Academy

 - Mail hardcopies.
 This is the best and easiest way to submit your documents.
 Please be sure to plan ahead so your documents are received by FAST ahead of any deadlines.

 - Scan documents.
 FAST will accept documents scanned into their system using a tool within the application.
-This option is for PC users only.

 Please note FAST does not accept documents via email, fax, or file upload.
-Mac users cannot submit documents electronically.

 Financial Aid Policy

 While Interlochen commits a significant amount of resources to financial aid, the number of qualified applicants and overall budgetary constraints do influence the Financial Aid Committee's decisions.
 Interlochen is committed to helping as many eligible applicants as possible and has established the following policies and principles to make the process fair to all applicants: